open-feature/ofep/009-OFEP-add-dispose.md

 To allow to cleanly dispose of resources consumed by OpenFeature providers, I would like to purpose a `dispose`-function that can be called by OpenFeature SDK to allow to cleanup these resources.
-The OpenFeature provider will implement an async function named `dispose` that can be called by the internal OpenFeature SDK
+The OpenFeature provider will implement an async function named `dispose` that can be called by the internal OpenFeature SDK.

 ### [Example] Implementation